ChildMindInstitute/mindlogger-backend/docs/migration-guide.rst

 The ``load`` method of your plugin is a good place to register your plugin's models.

-In addition to explicitly requiring registration, the API of :py:meth:`~girder.utility.model_importer.ModelImporter.registerModel` has also changed.
+In addition to explicitly requiring registration, the API of :py:meth:`~girderformindlogger.utility.model_importer.ModelImporter.registerModel` has also changed.
 Before, one would pass the model *instance*, but now, one passes the model *class*.

 .. code-block:: python